AshMagill/mernrod/README.md

 This project is a fork of the original <a href="https://github.com/LukeSmithxyz/LARBS">LARBS</a> script.

-Its not as lightweight as the original script (this one takes up like 11GB once everything is downloaded), so be warned!!
+Its not as lightweight as the original script (this one takes up 11GB once everything is downloaded), so be warned, its about to get bloated!

 <details>
 <Summary>Development Tools</Summary>